 Courses in charge

-Management of Financial Institutions / Challenges and Solutions of Financial Institutions
+Management of Financial Institutions / Topics in Financial Markets/ ESG/SDGs

 She is a member of the Advisory Board of Japan’s Ministry of internal Affairs and Communication and Ministry of Finance.